dynamsoft-docs/barcode-reader-docs-mobile/programming/android/user-guide.md

 4. Click **Sync Now**.
 After the synchronization is complete, the SDK is added to the project.

-## Build Your First Application

-In this section, we are going to explain how to create a Hello World implementation similar to our simple `DecodeWithCameraEnhancer` app for reading barcodes from camera video input.

->Note:
->
-> - Android Studio 2022.3.1 is used here in this guide.
-> - You can get similar source code from
->   - <a href="https://github.com/Dynamsoft/barcode-reader-mobile-samples/tree/main/android/HelloWorld/DecodeWithCameraEnhancer" target="_blank">DecodeWithCameraEnhancer Sample (Java)</a>
->   - <a href="https://github.com/Dynamsoft/barcode-reader-mobile-samples/tree/main/android/HelloWorld/DecodeWithCameraEnhancerKt" target="_blank">DecodeWithCameraEnhancer Sample (Kotlin)</a>
->   - DynamsoftCameraEnhancer library is used for camera capture in this guide below.
-If you use the Android CameraX SDK for camera capture, check [DecodeWithCameraX sample](https://github.com/Dynamsoft/barcode-reader-mobile-samples/tree/main/android/HelloWorld){:target="_blank"} on how to add barcode scanning to your app.

-### Create a New Project
+## Step 1: Create a New Project

+The first thing that we are going to do is to create a fresh new project.
+Here are the steps on how to quickly do that

-1. Open Android Studio, select **File > New > New Project**.
+1. Open Android Studio and select **File > New > New Project**.

 2. Choose the correct template for your project.
 In this sample, we use **Empty Views Activity**.

-3. When prompted, set your app name to 'DecodeWithCameraEnhancer' and set the **Save** location, **Language**, and **Minimum SDK** (we use 21 here).
+3. When prompted, set your app name to *ScanSingleBarcode* and set the **Save** location, **Language**, and **Minimum SDK** (we use 21 here).
     > Note:
     >
     > - With **minSdkVersion** set to 21, your app is compatible with more than 99.6% of devices on the Google Play Store (last update: October 2023).

-### Include the Libraries
+## Step 2: Include the Library

 Add the SDK to your new project.
-Please read [Add the Libraries](#add-the-libraries) section for more details.
+Please read [Add the SDK](#add-the-sdk) section for more details.

-### Initialize License
+## Step 3: Initialize the License

-1. Initialize the license in the file `MainActivity.java`.
+The first step in code configuration is to include a valid license in the BarcodeScannerConfig object, which is used when launching the scanner.

+We first start with the package imports and then start implementing the MainActivity class, which starts with some simple Android UI configuration and creating the TextView that will display the results, followed by defining the license via the `setLicense` method of `BarcodeScannerConfig`.

    <div class="sample-code-prefix"></div>
    >- Java